pkarsy/rcCalibrator/README.md

 If you don't mind to run at 8Mhz, you can use FUSE settings to set the MCU to use its internal RC oscillator.<br/>
 The problem is however that
 the RC oscillator is sometimes not very well calibrated.
-At least for atmega328p the frequency can deviate up to 10% from the 8Mhz (usually 0-3% and to be fair, most of the time, very close to 0%).
+At least for atmega328p, the frequency can deviate up to 10% from the 8Mhz (usually 0-3% and to be fair, most of the time, very close to 0%).
 This is a problem for Serial communications, which tolerate up to ~2-3% error.
 The AVR microcontrollers have a register called OSCCAL (Oscillator Calibration) which can be used to drift the RC frequency and reduse the error to less than 1%.
+The register is volatile and need to be set every time the MCU starts.

 ### The purpose of this project
-There are a lot of pages to address the calibration problem, and atmel has released a lot of related papers.
+There are a lot of internet pages to address the calibration problem, and atmel has released a lot of related papers.
 This project aims to offer an alternative solution :
-- To find the optimal OSCCAL value, using an ISP programmer and a DS3231 rtc module.
+- To find the optimal OSCCAL value, using a USBASP programmer and a DS3231 rtc module.
-- **More importantly** to provide a mechanism via the "osccal" utility to automatically build bootloader and application code capable of fixing the RC frequency.
+- **More importantly** to automatically build bootloader and application code capable of fixing the RC frequency.

 ### Serial communication problems
-The use of serial communications is a basic reason why we need a calibrated RC oscillator.
-Introduces another type of error however, as the 8MHz clock speed is not divided exactly with the standard serial bitrates.
+Even with a perfect crystal, serial communication introduces another type of error, as the 8MHz clock speed is not divided exactly with the standard serial bitrates.
 See [WormFood calculator](http://wormfood.net/avrbaudcalc.php) at 8Mhz

 ```